What is the Health Care Reform Impact on my Business?

 During this period the company determines full-time employees, and notifies and enrolls those employees.
 Stability Period

-- Follows the Standard/Initial Measurement Period and optional Administrative periods.
+- Follows Initial Measurement Period and optional Administrative periods.
 The Stability Period is the time period in which benefits are administered.
 This Stability period is the time when the employer actively administers the group health plan to the now-determined full-time employees.

 How do I determine if a newly hired employee whose hours may be variable should be entitled to health insurance coverage?

 If you cannot reasonably expect the newly hired employee to work on average 30 hours or more per week, you are not obligated to offer coverage.

 You will need to start monitoring their hours through the Initial Measurement Period Method. to determine full-time status for the subsequent Stability Period (see above).

 Are there any new reporting responsibilities?

 Reporting Requirements have been postponed until 2015.
 The following information is based on proposed regulations and may change with final regulations.

 - Large Employers will be required to provide detailed reports to the IRS on all full-time employees and what coverage, if any was available to them during the prior year.

 We expect to learn more about the reporting requirements and the Health Care Reform impact on business as final regulations continue to be released.
 Here are some details available today: